mdancho84/mdancho84.github.io/_posts/2021-07-13-easystats-performance-check-model.md

 * We can see that when our model predictions are around 30, **our model has larger error compared to below 30.** We may want to inspect these points to see what could be contributing to the lower predictions than actuals.

-## Collinearity and High Leverage Points
+### Plots 3 & 4: Collinearity and High Leverage Points

-The next two plots analyze for collinearity and high leverage points. **Collinearity** is when features are highly correlated, which can throw off simple regression models (more advanced models use a concept called regularization and hyperparameter tuning to control for collinearity). **High Leverage Points** are observations that deviate far from the average.
+The next two plots analyze for collinearity and high leverage points.

+* **Collinearity** is when features are highly correlated, which can throw off simple regression models (more advanced models use a concept called regularization and hyperparameter tuning to control for collinearity).
+* **High Leverage Points** are observations that deviate far from the average.
 These can skew the predictions for linear models, and removal or model adjustment may be necessary to control model performance.

 ![Collinearity and High Leverage Points](/assets/2021-07-13-easystats/02B_collinearity_leverage.jpg)